seejohnrun/seejohnrun.github.io/_posts/2012-01-28-redis-zset.markdown

 The cool part about this, is that these operations are so simple, that you can use them as persisted copies of data structures, that can exist between multiple services, or multiple hosts/nodes.
-In fact, that s exactly what projects like <a href="https://github.com/nateware/redis-objects">redis-objects</a> exist to make easy.
+In fact, that's exactly what projects like <a href="https://github.com/nateware/redis-objects">redis-objects</a> exist to make easy.